jeff-adkisson/swe-3313-fall-2023/project/README.md

 4. Start laying out your screens.
 5. Link your screens with hotspots.
 6. If a screen has multiple states, you need to copy the screen to create each state.
 For example, you need to show the inventory without a search active and the inventory with an active search....
 Create the screen with all inventory, then copy it and update the copy to show the search and inventory filtering.
 Once you do this, you will understand how it works.
+7. To submit your work, you will add a public link to view the project to your team GitHub repo along with a video presentation explaining your design choices, flow through the application, etc.

 ### Usability